NilPointer-Software/bdfd-wiki/src/guides/sharecode.md

 - In *"Share code"* section, click *"Create a share code"* button.
 - Then, click "Generate share code" button and copy the code.

-Now, you can give the code to your friend or someone and they will have your bot codes in their bot.
+Now, you can give the code to your friend or someone other, and they will be able to create a carbon copy of your bot.

 > ⚠️ Once a share code has been used.
 It gets expired after 1 month.